 WHAT IS BIODYNAMIC FARMING?

 The Austrian philosopher Rudolph Steiner introduced the concept of biodynamic farming in the 1920s.
 He believed that living in general and agriculture, in particular, should happen in balance and harmony with nature and the earth.
 His biodynamic farming model combined two aspects:

 - First, he promoted organic farming methods.
-These include the use of natural soils and fertilizers and the absence of aggressive chemical pesticides and herbicides.
+These include using natural soils and fertilizers and the absence of aggressive chemical pesticides and herbicides.
 But the focus on locally organized agriculture is an important aspect as well.

-- Second, Steiner followed more controversial concepts such as the lunar calendar and stellar constellations.
+- Second, Steiner followed more controversial concepts, such as the lunar calendar and stellar constellations.
 The core idea behind these concepts is rooted in astrology.
-It says that forces which humans can’t perceive with their senses structure the universe.
+It says that forces that humans cannot perceive with their senses structure the universe.
 They connect a farm and the people who cultivate it with the rest of the world and the universe.